The lower chest is one of the hardest areas to train because most chest workouts focus on the upper pecs.

 5. High Cable Fly

-The High to low cable fly is a variation of the chest fly is a great exercise to target the lower portion of your chest.
-It primarily targets the lower chest and to a lesser degree also targets the shoulders and triceps.
+The high-to-low cable fly,ย a variation of theย chest fly,ย is a great exercise for targeting theย lower portion of your chest.
+It primarily targets the lower chest but also, to a lesser degree, the shoulders and triceps.

-Cable provides constant resistance and helps develop the lower and the central chest muscles by providing the much-needed stress in the lower and the inner chest.
+Cable provides constant resistance and helps develop the lower and the central chest muscles by providing much-needed stress in the lower andย inner chest.

-1. Set both pulleys as High as possible and select the desired weight.
+- Set both pulleys as high as possible and select the desired weight.

-3. Bend slightly forwards, and extend your arms feeling a good stretch in your chest muscles.
+- Bend slightly forward and extend your arms, feeling a good stretch in your chest muscles.

-4. Bend your elbows slightly, pull your hands (high to low) toward each other in wide arcs in front of you, pausing when your hands touch.
+- Bend your elbows slightly and pull your hands (high to low) toward each other in wide arcs in front of you, pausing when your hands touch.

 Tips for Proper Form